somearth/firstrepo/README.md

-# playing aroung with github for the first time
+# Playing aroung with github for the first time

+* Tested password less push with ssh key